nblumoe/clj-ui-spikes/javafx-ui/README.md

 ## Issues

-REPL and uberjar do not work well yet.
 REPL does not recognize the `gen-class` generated class needed to launch the application.
-The uberjar fails with an invalid `-start` method invocation.
+Application can be run from the Uberjar and does exit properly when the (last) window is closed.

 ## License